FoundryVTT MCP Server - v0.11.0

 });

-• [ ] Combat management tools (start/end combat, advance initiative)
+• [ ] Combat management (start/end combat, advance initiative)

 • [ ] Token manipulation (move, update status effects)